liangjun-jiang/designing-distributed-system/building-distributed-system-summary.md

 A great example of the value of the decorator pattern is adding defaults to the input to an HTTP RESTFul API.
 In many cases in the API, there are fields whose values should have sane defaults if they are left empty.
 For example, you may want a field to default to true, but it’s difficult to accomplish this in classical JSON, because the default value for a field is null, which is generally understood to be false.
 To resolve this, we can add defaulting logic either in the front of the API server or within the application code itself (e.g., if (field == null) field = true).
 However, both of these solutions are somewhat unappealing since the defaulting mechanism is fairly conceptually independent from the handling of the request.
 Instead, we can use the FaaS decorator pattern to transform the request in between the user and the service implementation.

 ### Handling Events
+ Events, as I see them, instead tend to be single-instance and asynchronous in nature.
+Events are important and need to be properly handled, but they are fired off from a main interaction and responded to some time later.
+Examples of events include a user sign‐ ing up for a new service (which might trigger a welcome email, someone uploading a file to a shared folder (which might send notifications to everyone who has access to the folder), or even a machine being about to reboot (which might notify an operator or automated system to take appropriate action).
+ A concrete example of integrating an event-based component to an existing service is implementing two-factor authentication.
+In this case, the event is the user logging into a service.
+The service can generate an event for this action, fire it into a function- based handler that takes the code and the user’s contact information, and sends the two-factor code via text message.

+ ### Event-Based Pipelines
+ For example, while it is difficult to see how a human approving a ticket in a ticketing system like Jira could be integrated into a microservices application, it’s quite easy to see how that event could be incorporated into a event-driven pipeline.

+ As an example of this, imagine a pipeline in which the original event is code being submitted into a source control system.
+This event then triggers a build.
+The build may take multiple minutes to complete, and when it does, it fires an event to a build analysis function.
+This function takes different actions if the build is successful or fails.
+If the build succeeded, a ticket is created for a human to approve it to be pushed to production.
+Once the ticket is closed, the act of closing is an event that triggers the actual push to production.
+If the build failed, a bug is filed on the failure, and the event pipeline terminates.

+ # Ownership Election
+ how you scale assignment.
+In many different systems, there is a notion of ownership where a specific process owns a specific task.

+ ## Determining If You Even Need Master Election

+ ## The Basics of Master Election

+ ### Implementing Locks
+ When using distributed locks, it is critical to ensure that any pro‐ cessing you do doesn’t last longer than the TTL of the lock.
+One good practice is to set a watchdog timer when you acquire the lock.
+The watchdog contains an assertion that will crash your program if the TTL of the lock expires before you have called unlock.

+ # Batch Computational Patterns
+ Examples of a batch process include generating aggregation of user telemetry data, analyzing sales data for daily or weekly reporting, or transcoding video files.
+Batch processes are generally characterized by the need to process large amounts of data quickly using parallelism to speed up the processing.
+The most famous pattern for distributed batch processing is the MapReduce pattern, which has become an entire industry in itself.
+However, there are several other patterns that are useful for batch processing, which are described in the following chapters.

+ ## Work Queue Systems